New K-dramas to watch in 2026

 Image adapted from: Asian Wiki

-Medical K-dramas are always good, what’s more a medical thriller drama.
+Medical K-dramas are always good, what’s more, a medical thriller drama.
 In Bloody Flower, a disgraced medical prodigy who is accused of killing hundreds, claims that he alone holds a cure for all diseases.
-This forces a desperate lawyer and a vengeful prosecutor into a moral battle over justice and sacrifice, with a dillema of whether a mass murderer can also be humanity’s savior.
+This forces a desperate lawyer and a vengeful prosecutor into a moral battle over justice and sacrifice, with a dilemma of whether a mass murderer can also be humanity’s saviour.

 Main cast: Ryeo Un as Lee Woo Gyeom, Sung Dong Il as Park Han Jun, Keum Sae Rok as Cha Yi Yeon